 Main duties of the Internal Audit Unit

 After the audit has undergone risk assessment, the priority of the audit targets and audit items is determined according to the level of risk, and the annual audit plan is formulated.
-After approval by the Board of Directors and the Audit Committee, then according to the provisions of the Securities and Futures Bureau of the Financial Supervisory Commission, it shall be submitted for inspection by the Securities and Futures Bureau through the Internet information system before the end of December each year.
+After approval by the Board of Directors and the Audit Committee, then according to the provisions of Financial Supervisory Commission, it shall be submitted for inspection by Financial Supervisory Commission through the Internet information system before the end of December each year.
 The audit team shall implement internal audit operations according to the annual audit plan, compose internal audit proposals, and submit audit reports.
 After the audit report is approved by the Chairman, the units being audited will be notified to improve within a set period of time.
 Improvement of abnormal matters specified in the internal audit shall be tracked and an internal audit tracking report will be prepared according to the improvement measures developed by the units being audited.
-After its approval by the Chairman, an "Annual Internal Audit Abnormality Improvement Report" will be prepared and disclosed in the Market Observation Post System before end of May every year and reported to the Securities and Futures Bureau for future reference.
-For a summary of the relevant audit and tracking reports of 2023, please refer to the explanation under 1.5.2 Risk Identification and Early Warning Process.
+After its approval by the Chairman, an "Annual Internal Audit Abnormality Improvement Report" will be prepared and disclosed in the Market Observation Post System before end of May every year and reported to Financial Supervisory Commission for future reference.
+For a summary of the relevant audit and tracking reports of 2024, please refer to the explanation under 1.5.2 Risk Identification and Early Warning Process.

 The Audit Office is responsible for handling matters concerning the self-assessment of the Company’s internal control system, reviewing the self-assessment report of the internal control system of each unit and subsidiary of the Company and assisting and supervising the implementation of the internal control system of each subsidiary.